Board of Directors Roster

 Her motto in life is, “She lives her life with the mindset of making a difference and being a voice for those who cannot speak for themselves.”

-Serving on DRC’s Committee(s) – Executive, Finance (Chair), Legislation
+Serving on DRC’s Committee(s) – Finance (Chair), Executive, Governance

-Serving on DRC’s Committee(s) – Executive, Legislation (Chair), Finance, Nominating
+Serving on DRC’s Committee(s) – Executive, Legislation (CHAIR), Community Engagement Committee

 Ralph Black, who has been blind since childhood, became interested in disability rights as a student at California State University Long Beach and then also graduated from Loyola University Law School.
 He later worked in the Legal Affairs Division, Chancellor’s Office for California Community Colleges, where he worked as Assistant General Counsel and then as General Counsel.

 Along with his success include that he and other students successfully led an advocacy campaign to have the Legislature provide public funding to support programs for students with disabilities at all public colleges and universities in California.
 His advocacy work eventually led to an invitation to the signing of the Americans with Disabilities Act in 1990.